jidongxiao/CSCI1200-DataStructures/lectures/26_inheritance/README.md

 polygons.push_back(t_ptr);
 ```

-Note: We’ve used the same pointer variable (p ptr) to point to objects of two different types
+Note: We’ve used the same pointer variable (p_ptr) to point to objects of two different types.

 ## 26.13 Accessing Objects Through a Polymorphic List of Pointers